 The Multi-shot NR mode is a classic feature from Sony on almost all of its cameras.
 The Multi-shot NR mode in Sony A7r allows you to combine multiple photos into one perfect picture.

 The Multi-shot NR mode has Handheld Twilight and Anti Motion Blur feature.
 The difference between these two features is that Anti Motion Blur takes subject motion into account while you shoot, which may result in a higher sensitivity being used, in order to ensure a sharper photo.

-So, while moving also you get clear, crisp, and smooth images.
+So, while moving also get clear, crisp, and smooth images.